+Race

-Race: Generally, patterns of settlement indicate that the majority of the non-White and Hispanic/Latino population resides in the western portion of the county in and around the City of Crescent City, as well as near Fort Dick and Smith River.
-The population within rural areas of the County outside these areas tends to be primarily non-Hispanic White.
-(Del Norte Co., 2023)
+Generally, patterns of settlement indicate that the majority of the Black, Indigenous, and People of Color (BIPOC) population are in and around the City, as well as near Fort Dick.
+The population within the rural areas of the County tends to be primarily non-Hispanic White.
+The Cities ethnic breakdown is reported in Table 5-3.
+Community leaders and City staff report that the relatively low income within the City reduces the opportunity for segregation based on race.